Claude Technical Tutor

 - Challenge — what broke, and how did we fix it?

 Every entry gets a signal level (high / medium / low) that drives synthesis priority.
-High-signal challenges — broken assumptions, debugging breakthroughs — surface first.
+Scratch entries are written in meeting-minutes style — faithful to what was actually said, not paraphrased.

 Commands